apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### December 15th, 2016: Apache Jackrabbit Oak 1.2.22 released
+Jackrabbit Oak 1.2.22 is a patch release that contains fixes and improvements over the previous 1.2.x release.
+See the [downloads](downloads.html#oak1.2) page for more details.

 #### December 12th, 2016: Apache Jackrabbit Oak 1.5.15 released
 Jackrabbit Oak 1.5.15 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
 See the